 Because of its location in a residential area it was not destroyed after the war as many other bunkers were.
 After the fall of the Berlin Wall, it was classified as a listed building.
 On the outside it still bares the scars of its checkered past.

 In the 1990s, it was a hot spot for illegal raves, fetish, gabba and techno parties, and was nicknamed ‘the hardest club on earth’ until finally shut down following multiple police raids.

 In 2003 the building was bought by Christian Boros and his wife Karen, who along with architects REALARCHITEKTUR (Jens Casper, Petra Petersson, Andrew Strickland), redesigned the building.
 The process saw the removal of 450 cubic metres of concrete.
 They converted the building into a 3,000m2 bespoke gallery space for their contemporary art collection, and added a 450m2 glass-walled private penthouse residence on the roof.
 This work was completed in 2007 and that same year saw the first public presentation of the Boros private art collection.
-Tours can be made today, by appointment, and our Associate Emma Blunn was fortunate to visit earlier this year.
+Tours can be made today, by appointment.

 The Boros Collections holds work by artists Ai Weiwei, Awst & Walther, Dirk Bell, Cosima von Bonin, Marieta Chirulescu, Thea Djordjadze, Olafur Eliasson, Alicja Kwade, Klara Lidén, Florian Meisenberg, Roman Ondák, Stephen G. Rhodes, Thomas Ruff, Michael Sailstorfer, Tomás Saraceno, Thomas Scheibitz, Wolfgang Tillmans, Rirkrit Tiravanija, Danh Vo, Cerith Wyn Evans and Thomas Zipp.